The Criminal Justice Process

 Trials generally consist of several distinct stages:

 - Opening statements.
-The prosecutor first must, and then the defense may, give the jury, or the court in a bench trial, a synopsis of the evidence that they expect to be presented at the trial.
+The prosecutor first must, and then the defense may, give the jury, or the court in a non-jury trial, a synopsis of the evidence that they expect to be presented at the trial.
 Opening statements assist the jury or the court by providing a framework for understanding the evidence to be presented.

 - The People’s direct case.
 The prosecutor must present enough evidence to support a legally sufficient case proving the defendant’s guilt.
 Each witness that the prosecutor calls will first be subject to a direct examination by the prosecutor, to be followed by a cross-examination by the defense attorney, if the defense decides to do so.
-Each witness may then be subject to additional rounds of redirect examination and re-cross examination, until all appropriate ques-tions are exhausted, or until the court exercises its discretion to cut off further questioning.

 - The defendant’s direct case.
 The defendant may, but is not obligated to, present evidence in his own defense.
 Defense witnesses are subjected to direct and cross-examination in a manner similar to People’s witnesses.